Taiwan to join 'democratic countries' in sanctions on Russia | Business

 Taiwan will join "democratic countries" in imposing sanctions on Russia over the invasion of Ukraine, the government said on Friday, with the world's largest contract chipmaker TSMC saying it would comply with all export control rules.
 The crisis is being watched closely in Taiwan, which China claims as its own territory and which has faced increased military pressure from Beijing over the last two years.

 "We very harshly condemn such an act of invasion and will join democratic countries to jointly impose sanctions," Premier Su Tseng-chang told reporters in Taipei without giving details.
-Taiwan Economy Minister Wang Mei-hua said the island would "harshly scrutinise" exports to Russia and "coordinate" with unspecified allies on further actions.
+The foreign ministry echoed that message while Economy Minister Wang Mei-hua said the island would "harshly scrutinise" exports to Russia and "coordinate" with unspecified allies on further actions.
 She also did not elaborate.

-Russia is not a major market for Taiwan's goods.
-Taiwan's trade with Ukraine and Russia each accounted for less than 1% of its total, government data showed.
-The island has a natural gas contract with Russia which is due to expire in March and Taiwan will diversify its supplies, the economic ministry said on Thursday.
+Russia is not a major market for Taiwan and trade with Ukraine and Russia each accounted for less than 1% of its total, government data showed.
+The island's natural gas contract with Russia is due to expire in March and Taiwan will diversify its supplies, the economic ministry said on Thursday.

-Asked about Taiwan's sanctions, Chinese foreign ministry spokesperson Wang Wenbin said the island's government never missed an opportunity to "grab eyeballs and try to make their presence felt".
-"But this kind of trick will not prevail," he added.
+Asked about Taiwan's sanctions, Chinese foreign ministry spokesperson Wang Wenbin said Taipei never missed an opportunity to "grab eyeballs and try to make their presence felt".
+"But this kind of trick will not prevail," he said.

-China is not imposing sanctions on Russia, saying sanctions have never resolved any problems.
-Taiwan President Tsai Ing-wen, speaking at an event in the southern city of Tainan, reiterated that the situations of Taiwan and Ukraine were not the same, and that the Taiwan Strait formed a "natural barrier".
+China is not imposing sanctions on Russia, saying they have never resolved any problems.
+Taiwan President Tsai Ing-wen, speaking in the southern city of Tainan, reiterated that the island's situation was different from Ukraine's and that the Taiwan Strait formed a "natural barrier".

-The Taiwan military's improvement in its combat power, as well as the high attention paid to the region by "friendly and allied countries" give strong confidence in maintaining security, she said.
-"We must also consolidate our psychological defences, strengthen preventive cognitive warfare operations, and prevent foreign forces and local collaborators from using false information to create panic and affect the morale of Taiwanese society by using Ukraine's turbulent situation."
+Taiwan's improved military power and the high attention paid to the region by "friendly and allied countries" give strong confidence in maintaining security, she said.
+She also called for greater vigilance to prevent foreign forces and local players from exploiting the Ukraine criss to "create panic and affect the morale of Taiwanese society."

-Defence Minister Chiu Kuo-cheng told reporters a working group was watching the Ukraine situation and would see if the war caused any "linkage" to China.
+Defence Minister Chiu Kuo-cheng told reporters a working group was watching the Ukraine crisis and would see if the war caused any "linkage" to China.
 Commanders and their deputies had been ordered not to leave their bases at the same time, the minister said.
-The Defence Ministry released a video set to music featuring a montage of its fighter jets, tanks, warships and soldiers training to demonstrate resolve and determination to defend Taiwan.
+His ministry released a video set to music featuring a montage of its fighter jets, tanks, warships and soldiers training to demonstrate resolve to defend Taiwan.

-"In the face of unceasing communist harassment of Taiwan, we stick fast to democracy and freedom every day," the ministry said in captions on the video.
+Chiu Tai-san, head of Taiwan's Mainland Affairs Council, said there was "no comparison" between Ukraine and Taiwan in terms of strategic importance.
+"Taiwan has long been the most important country in the first island chain.
+If Taiwan is lost, the strategic planning in Asia will need to be changed significantly," he said, referring to the islands and countries that run from southern Japan down to the bottom of the South China Sea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)